 Mt.
 Taal, a volcano with nine craters.

-I read helluvalot: I swallow facts during my freelance work and I swallow fiction during my free time.
+I read helluvalot: I swallow facts during work and I swallow fiction during my free time.
 Started reading when I was ten; I got hooked to literature when I read my sister's copy of J.D.
 Salinger's Catcher in the Rye.
 Currently I read transgressive fiction, science fiction, and them dead giants from the canon.
 I look up to Orwell, Vonnegut, Moore, Palahniuk, Camus, Dostoevsky, Auster, Beckett, and Dickens, just to name a few.
 My favorite writer is Anthony Burgess, a fat writer with a fat brain and a fat imagination.
 Burgess conjured a fat character in his fat four-novel collection The Complete Enderby, my favorite book.

 I own a few durable stuff.
 I read a few excellent books.
 I watch a few excellent films.
 I have a few intimate friends.
 I don't watch TV, read magazines or newspapers.
 I don't know what's happening and I don't give a damn.
 Besides water, I only drink liquor and black coffee.
 I prefer cooking cheap and delicious vegetarian meals.
 I don't believe in the government, nor do I in God.
 I don't need them, besides.
 Some people call this deprivation.
 I call this economy.